 The Unique Ways That S Corporation Owners Are Required To Report Income and Claim Expenses

-S corporations are, by definition, “small businesses” (the form used to elect S corporation status, IRS Form 2553 is literally called “Election by a Small Business Corporation”).
+S corporations are, by definition, “small businesses” (the form used by corporations to elect S corporation status, IRS Form 2553 is literally called “Election by a Small Business Corporation”).
 But there are small companies, and then there are small companies.

 To that end, most S corporation owners are not only owners of those businesses, but they are also employees of the business.
 In fact, a 2016 Treasury Department study found that owner-employee wages reported between 2001 and 2013 were included on roughly 80% of S corporation returns which paid any wages.
 And while such persons don’t necessarily distinguish for themselves when they are performing the functions of each – “Ok, now I’m acting as the owner”… “Oh wait, now I’m being an employee again” and just focus on the net cash flow they take out of the business – the roles, and types of cash flow they receive, are very much separate for tax purposes.